Frequently Asked Questions (FAQ)

 The INSEA money will be paid in one instalment..
 For more information, please check our terms and conditions.

-When is the INSEA announced?
+When are the INSEA winners announced?

 What is the selection process for the top 10 finalists?